 Even today, more than 20 years later, when people think about NY, they immediately remember the twin towers burning and hitting the ground.

-If someone asks me what is New York famous for, the economist in me immediately thinks about Wall Street.
+If someone asks me what New York is famous for, the economist in me immediately thinks about Wall Street.
 Not the street per se, but everything the expression represents.
 We initially mentioned that New York is the world’s financial capital, and Wall Street became the metonym of NY’s Financial District, the US financial markets, and the American finance industry.

 Located in the financial district in lower Manhattan, it runs between Broadway and the East River.
 In the 17th century, Wall Street had a wall.
 It started as a slave-trading marketplace and a securities trading site, but businesses increasingly dominated, and in the 19th century, the financial industry took over.